Kenya’s confirmed coronavirus cases have leapt to 81 after 22 people tested positive today.

 The coronavirus is now being spread through community transmission which calls for more personal responsibility among Kenyans in the fight against the disease.

-declared on Friday, is in place in an attempt to check the spread of the virus but politicians have voiced concern over overzealous enforcement after police were captured on camera bludgeoning people.
+A dusk-to-dawn curfew, declared on Friday, is in place in an attempt to check the spread of the virus but politicians have voiced concern over overzealous enforcement after police were captured on camera bludgeoning people.